William H. Lough: Business Finance, A Practical Study of Financial Management in Private Business Concerns, 1917

 The fourth section entitled Internal Financial Management is the most illuminating in the book.
 While by no means all accountants would agree with those paragraphs expounding one or another of the various moot problems, still the discussions are all thoroughly sound, albeit savoring more of business expediency than the strict logic of accountancy.
 The two closing chapters, entitled Budgets and Financial Standards, are particularly suggestive.
 The subjects treated in the latter have wide economic significance, but the generalizations are somewhat superficial and backed by insufficient empirical evidence.
 The fifth part, entitled Financial Abuses and Involvements, is distinctly patchwork.
 It shows the marks of hasty preparation and is the least satisfactory section in the book.

-Numerous inaccuracies annoy the careful reader.
-For illustration, Lough speaks of the "reorganization of the Erie Railroad in 1895" (p.
-142) and one is surprised to hear that there was issued at the time "Erie Railroad first consolidated mortgage 7's 1920."
-The proof reading was not always careful; for illustration, 1889 should read 1899 (p.
+The book contains several inaccuracies.
+Lough speaks of the "reorganization of the Erie Railroad in 1895" (p.
+142) and there was issued at the time "Erie Railroad first consolidated mortgage 7's 1920."
+The proof reading was not always careful;1889 should read 1899 (p.
 171).
-These are small matters, but scientific accuracy of detail is very important in financial writings of lasting value.
 As a whole, the book shows a wide familiarity with current financial discussion and, above all, great sanity and good judgment.
 Teachers of corporation finance will find in it a very satisfactory text.
 From the pedagogical point of view it strikes the happy medium between unjustified generalities and a hopeless maze of detail.